 - 1. Go to https://dtl2.libguides.com - 2.
-Browse for an item in one of the menus at the bottom of the page or enter a term in the search box. - Users can browse without logging in.
+Browse for an item in one of the menus at the bottom of the page or enter a term in the search box. - 3.
+Users can browse without logging in.
 You will be prompted to log in upon selecting a specific resource.
-You will see a blue button with text such as "View full text" or "Access e-book." - When you click on that button, it opens a login page.
-Please select Starr King School for the Ministry from the dropdown list for schools.
-For
+You will see a blue button with text such as "View full text" or "Access e-book." - 4.
+When you click on that button, it opens a SSO login page.
+Please select "Starr King School for the Ministry" from the dropdown list for schools.
+Enter your Populi password. - 5.
+Once you are logged in, you will remain so during your current browser session.